Pushkar91949/Eduverse-VR/README.md

 Features:

 Immersive Virtual Labs: Realistic, 3D simulations of science experiments that provide an engaging and interactive learning experience, allowing students to perform experiments in a fully immersive environment.

 Customizable Learning Modules: Tailored lessons and experiments based on different grade levels and learning objectives, with specific learning paths for the students.

-Real-Time Feedback and Guidance: Built-in features like Quizzes, Flash Cards and revision notes. hat provide immediate feedback on students’ actions, guiding them through the experiment and reinforcing key concepts to improve understanding and performance.
+Real-Time Feedback and Guidance: Built-in features like Quizzes, Flash Cards and revision notes.
+That provide immediate feedback on students’ actions, guiding them through the experiment and reinforcing key concepts to improve understanding and performance.

 Multi-User Interaction: Support for collaborative learning, we have made a collaborative VR classroom where students can work together and connect from different places or their homes in virtual labs, discuss concepts, and solve problems in real-time, enhancing teamwork and communication skills.